 Shown in the above list of mooring elements is the component number and name, the physical length of the component, it's buoyancy in kilograms (positive upwards), the height to the middle of the component when forced by the specified currents, the Vertical (dZ), North (dX) and East (dY) displacements from the vertical mooring in zero currents, the tension in kilograms at the top and bottom of each segment, and the total angle in degrees from the vertical at the top and bottom of each segment.
 The horizontal displacements dX and dY are associated with the current components U and V, respectively, which are typically associated with currents in the (positive) North and East directions, respectively.
 If entered, vertical velocities (W) are positive upwards.
 This output was generated for example mooring "moor001.mat" included with the package

-Once a mooring has been designed, it's components can be plotted by clicking the Plot Mooring button from the Main Menu, or the plot can be printed to the default printer by clicking the Print button next to the Plot Mooring button.
+Once a mooring has been designed, it's basic components can be plotted by clicking the Plot Mooring button from the Main Menu, or the plot can be printed to the default printer by clicking the Print button next to the Plot Mooring button.
 If a solution has been found, then the length of each mooring component and the height above the bottom of each major component is displayed alongside the graphic plot of the mooring elements (see figure to the right).
 User specific components will not be drawn accurately, but the user can develop a routine (e.g. pltMYdevice.m) to plot specific components and associate these routines with the component name in plot_elements.m, the routine that generates the mooring plot.

 The plot can be saved into a file using the